 For more information, visit covid19.alaska.gov/reopen.

-Retailers need to facilitate that their customers maintain social distancing, operate with reduced occupancy, sanitize surfaces thoroughly, provide options for delivery or curbside pickup, close fitting rooms or other enclosed spaces, implement symptom screening for employees prior to their shift, and offer face masks to both employees and customers to wear.
+Retailers are recommended to maintain social distancing in their stores, operate with reduced occupancy, sanitize surfaces thoroughly, provide options for delivery or curbside pickup, close fitting rooms or other enclosed spaces, implement symptom screening for employees prior to their shift, and offer face masks to both employees and customers to wear.

 For more information, visit azgovernor.gov/governor/reopening-guidance.